-Life is of course a series of impossible and incomplete projects.
+Life is a series of impossible and incomplete projects.

 In our early teens my brother and I conceived and started work on a secret nuclear fall out shelter - more of a command and control centre, really - in a corner of our garden; the shelter was to be a concealed and handsomely furnished warren, something between Stalag Luft III and Tracy Island.

-We began by digging down, of course, and made a considerable hole behind a coniferous tree that stood near the shed.
+We began by constructing a vertical shaft, and made a considerable hole behind a coniferous tree that stood near the shed.
 We could stand in the hole up to our shoulders.
 I can remember the awkwardness of standing there, scraping at the earth around my ankles in an emblem-book representation of futility.

 I remember also that we developed a harness system, tied it to the tree that concealed our labours, and would take it in turns to be lowered head first into the hole, legs kicking in the air; but it is uncomfortable hanging head first in a hole, scraping at dirt; like pearl-divers, we could manage a couple of minutes at the bottom before coming up for air, purple-headed and spluttering.